BonesTheGhost/WebPG/README.md

 [X]: Implement functional media queries for smaller display sizes and mobile that don't warp the games look too much.
 [X]: Fix the dang mobile view to be functional AT ALL.
 [ ]: Implement a settings button that can change the font-size, spacing, etc. for accessibility on mobile and smaller screen sizes.
+[X]: Need to fix the 'in-between' weirdness of the @media queries.
-[ ]: Need to fix the 'in-between' weirdness of the @media queries.
+[ ]: Need to fix the in-between TO mobile weirdness of the @media queries.
 ======================================================================